-A weekend city break is pretty easy with little children.
-There are parks and zoos and usually, a bouncy castle hiding somewhere between the sausage sizzle and the honey stall on the Saturday street market, but taking teenagers away to the city for the weekend – especially on a budget, can be a bit hit and miss.
+Are you looking for a budget weekend in Auckland with teenagers?
+With littlies, a weekend city break is pretty easy.
+There are parks and zoos and there’s usually a bouncy castle hiding somewhere between the sausage sizzle and the honey stall on the Saturday street market, but taking teenagers away to the city for the weekend – especially on a budget, can be a bit hit and miss.

 No parent wants to go to all the effort -not to mention the costs involved in packing the family away for the weekend, only to be faced with long faces and wails of “I’m bored” from the teenagers.

 Ideas For A Budget Weekend In Auckland With Teenagers.

 Brian and I usually slip away to Auckland once every couple of months for a weekend of adult R&R, leaving the two teenagers with grandma and the 1000 inch TV.
 This time though, I was determined to not only take them with us but to have a fantastic time to boot.

 There’s no way they would want to go hang out at a club with their parents- far too embarrassing (and anyway, at 13 and 16 they are not old enough and hmm, we are too old).
 It has to be somewhere that blows them away (although they would never admit that, come on, they are teenagers!) entertains Mum and dad, and doesn’t cost a fortune.

 Being homeschoolers we are nearly always on a budget wherever we go, so cost was a big factor for me.
 I needed somewhere to take them that would be considered cool enough to take selfies and post to snap chat/Instagram, but at the same time giving Brian and I an evening of entertainment without feeling like ‘the oldies’.

 Last night we found just that place.
 The Basement Theatre in downtown Auckland.